-- a. to create at its heart a "main street" that connects from Square One Shopping Centre across Burnhamthorpe Road West to the larger residential communities to the south of Burnhamthorpe Road West; - to incorporate a broad mix of uses and users that would contribute to make this a vibrant part of the city fabric; - to create a critical mass of at least 5,000 residents, 5,000 employees, with neighbourhood-oriented retail/restaurant uses; - d. to realize this vision in a relatively short time horizon.
+- a. to create at its heart a "main street" that connects from Square One Shopping Centre across Burnhamthorpe Road West to the larger residential communities to the south of Burnhamthorpe Road West; - to incorporate a broad mix of uses and users that would contribute to make this a vibrant part of the city fabric; - to create a critical mass of at least 5,000 residents, 5,000 employees, with neighbourhood-oriented retail/restaurant uses; and - d. to realize this vision in a relatively short time horizon.

-The Main Street Transit Station Area
+The Exchange Street Transit Stop Area

-4.3.1.1 The Main Street Station serves as a destination node for the Main Street and is shown on Schedule 3, Long Term Transit Network of this Plan.
-This station area will be a vibrant, walkable, mixed use place.
+4.3.1.1 The Exchange Street Stop serves as a destination node for The Exchange District and is shown on Schedule 3, Long Term Transit Network of this Plan.
+This stop area will be a vibrant, walkable, mixed use place.